garrandall/popular-music-data/tracks/south-of-the-border-ed-sheeran-camila-cabello-cardi-b.md

 Come south of the border with me
 Jump in that water, be free
 Come south of the border with me

-Original lyrics by Ed Sheeran
-New rap verse written by Yves Laurence